rikardure/Pokemon-Gen3-IV-Predictor/README.md

 Add these together for a total score and normalize it on a scale of 30-100

+As a general rule: If the score difference is less than 5, choose the earlier one, except when the time difference is less than 2 seconds.

 # Other

 Saving will create a `preset.json` where the preset is stored.